-- 1. Population Served: Mendocino County residents ages 18 and older that are participants in the Whole Person Care project. - 2.
-Services Provided: Screening for suicide risk factors. - 3.
-Program Goals: Identify individuals at risk for suicidal ideation and triage them to appropriate services. - 4.
+- 1. Population Served: Mendocino County residents ages 18 and older that are participants in the Whole Person Care project with a diagnosis of depression.
+This program will aim to screen at least 25 clients per year. - 2.
+Services Provided: Screening for suicide risk factors among those that have a diagnosis of depression. - 3.
+Program Goals: Identify individuals at risk for suicidal ideation and triage them to appropriate suicide prevention services. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
-The program collects demographic information on persons screened, number of individuals that screen positive for suicide risk, and what referrals offered.
+The program collects demographic information on persons screened, number of individuals that screen positive for suicide risk, and what services referrals are offered to those that screen positive, and the number of individuals that are hospitalized for danger to self following screening.